a-annor/spotify_playlist_optimisation_project/README.md

 You will receive your data in json files, you can store this in a local folder on your computer.

 ## Run sp_rewind.py
 To run sp_rewind.py update the username to your Spotify username.
 Update dir_path to the file path of the folder where your Spotify history data is stored.
-Then in final function, rewind_time, enter the start and end date of the period you would like to go back to in the following format, yyyy-mm-dd.
+Then in the final function, rewind_time, enter the start and end date of the period you would like to go back to in the following format, yyyy-mm-dd.
 Please note that you cannnot select a period outside of your listening history i.e. before you began using your Spotify account or after the date you received your data.